This post is about visiting Trump Tower, how to get there, what to expect to see and information to help you decide if it is worth your time to visit.

 It shouldn't surprise you that living in Trump Tower is pretty expensive - but just HOW expensive is expensive?

-Believe it or not, until March 2017, an apartment in the Tower was listed on Airbnb, the homestay rental website.
-It was available to stay at for about $300 to $450!
+Believe it or not, until March 2017, an apartment in Trump Tower was listed on Airbnb, the homestay rental website.
+It was available to stay at for about $300 to $450 per night!

 Donald Trump's Apartment